Prof Paul Webb

 - The Presidentialization of Politics: A Comparative Study of Modern Democracies (Oxford University Press, 2005, with Thomas Poguntke - revised edition 2007).

 His latest book is Gender and the Conservative Party: From Iron Ladies to Kitten Heels (Palgrave Macmillan, 2011, with Sarah Childs) .
 He is currently co-editor of the journal Party Politics and a former editor of Representation (1999-2007).
 He has regularly contributed to media coverage of politics, especially for BBC television, and national and local radio (see media profile webpage).

 Paul Webb was Head of Politics & Contemporary European Studies from 2006 to 2009, and is currently Director of Research & Knowledge Exchange in the School of Law, Politics & Sociology.

-He currently convenes the first year undergraduate core course on Explanatory Concepts in Political Science and the final year undergraduate options in The Politics of Change: The Thatcher Years, and UK Parties and Voters.
+He currently convenes the first year undergraduate core course on Explanatory Concepts in Political Science and the final year undergraduate options on Political Parties and Party Systems, and UK Parties and Voters.

 Community and Business